Q: Why do parents send their children to Weiqi lessons in spite of computer AI domineering humans in the game in this age?

 Learning Weiqi teaches us how to keep balance in the area of assessing winning and losing situation.
 In the first commandment of Weiqi, “Do not overly be greedy in winning”, teaches us to keep in check our attitude when comes to winning.

-Overall in summary, the trend of computers winning human may seems to have an negative impact on the development of promoting the game now in the short term, but I believe the understanding of the intrinsic (or core nature) value of the game will outlast and turn the trend eventually.
+Overall, in summary, the trend of computers winning human may seem to have a negative impact on the development of promoting the game in the short term, but I believe the understanding of the intrinsic (or core nature) value of the game of Weiqi like its cultural and educational values will outlast and turn the trend eventually.